-BAM’s members will be boat owners, boating enthusiasts and those who simply want to support boating in Michigan.
-BAM’s mission is to create a voice for Michigan’s boaters to effectively express their views on legislative and regulatory issues that impact the boating lifestyle.
-In addition to representation in Lansing, member benefits will include discounts at participating marine businesses and boat shows and networking at social events.
+BoatMichigan.org members are boat owners, boating enthusiasts and those who simply want to support boating in Michigan.
+The mission is to create a voice for Michigan’s boaters to effectively express their views on legislative and regulatory issues that impact the boating lifestyle.

 Recreational boating is a popular outdoor recreation activity.
-The Secretary of State’s most recent report states Michigan has 954,431 registered boats on file.
+Michigan has around 1 Million registered boats on file.
 There are many challenges to the future of Michigan Boating,” said Eric Foster, general partner of Belle Maer Harbor, Harrison Twp., Mich.
-“I highly recommend all boaters join BAM, sailors, power boaters, paddle sport enthusiasts, and anglers.
+“I highly recommend all boaters join: sailors, power boaters, paddle sport enthusiasts, and anglers.
 Uniting all segments of our industry can insure Michigan maintains its leadership role in boating nationwide and that we protect boating for future generations.”

 Eldean Shipyard 2223 South Shore Drive Macatawa, MI 49434 Phone 616 335-5843 FAX 616 335-5848 Email email@example.com